monobilisim/monokit/README.md

     - Opens an issue in Redmine if the database is down.
     - Config: `/etc/mono/mail.yaml`

+- zimbraHealth
+    - Check Zimbra health, including service status, queued messages, SSL certificate expiry and Z-Push status.
+    - Sends alarm notifications to a Slack webhook.
+    - Opens an issue in Redmine if the SSL certificate is about to expire.
+    - Config: `/etc/mono/mail.yaml`

 - pmgHealth
     - Checks PMG health, including service status, queued messages and PostgreSQL status.
     - Sends alarm notifications to a Slack webhook.